 You can always give your feedback to your mentor, your course teacher, or your project tutor.
-In addition, feel very welcome to share your thoughts and experiences with the ICT & Software Engineering - Semester 2 course-based coordinator (Chung Kuah - c.kuah@fontys.nl).
+In addition, feel very welcome to share your thoughts and experiences with the ICT & Software Engineering - Semester 2 course-based coordinators (Chung Kuah - c.kuah@fontys.nl or Rafayel Avetyan - r.avetyan@fontys.nl).

-Changes for 2020-2021 VJ
+Changes for 2021-2022 NJ

-Previous cohort students have been requested to submit feedback via the fall 2020 education evaluation.
+Previous cohort students have been requested to submit feedback via the Spring 2021 education evaluation.
 The general consensus about the content of S2-CB is positive and most feedback was related to the logistics to coop with the COVID-19 situation.